Joyliu290/FB_Login/README.md

 # FB_Login

-A trial app to work with Facebook Login
+A trial app to test Facebook Login on Android App